tomduck/pandoc-fignos/README.md

 <a name="footnote3">3</a>: Anaconda users may be tempted to use `conda` instead.
 This is not advised.
 The packages distributed on the Anaconda cloud are unofficial, are not posted by me, and in some cases are ancient.
 Some tips on using `pip` in a `conda` environment may be found [here](https://www.anaconda.com/using-pip-in-a-conda-environment/).

-<a name="footnote4">4</a>: The disabling modifier "!" is used instead of "-" because [pandoc unnecessarily drops minus signs] in front of references.
+<a name="footnote4">4</a>: The disabling modifier "!" is used instead of "-" because [pandoc drops minus signs] in front of references.

-[pandoc unnecessarily drops minus signs]: https://github.com/jgm/pandoc/issues/2901
+[pandoc drops minus signs]: https://github.com/jgm/pandoc/issues/2901